MD-ODOO/Pegafrica/README.rst

 Date of Birth
 age (which is calculated automatically based on the date of birth)

-Only members of the 'family manager' group (configuration) can access it
+Only members of the 'family manager' group (configuration) can access it.

 Installation
 ============